OIM3690 - AI-Powered Web Development

 oim3690 Repo Structure

-• images, css/, js/ for images, styles and scripts
+• images/, css/, js/, media/ for images, styles, scripts and audio/video

 • logs/ learning logs (s01.md, ..., wk04.md, ...)